xzl8028/xenia-webapp/README.md

-# xenia
+# Xenia

-xenia is an open source, self-hosted Slack-alternative from [https://xenia.org](https://xenia.org).
+Xenia is an open source, self-hosted Slack-alternative from [https://xenia.org](https://xenia.org).

 It's written in Golang and React and runs as a single Linux binary with MySQL or Postgres.
 Every month on the 16th [a new compiled version is released under an MIT license](https://www.xenia.org/download/).